go-gitea/gitea/docs/content/doc/installation/from-source.en-us.md

 TAGS="bindata" make backend
 ```

 Webpack source maps are by default enabled in development builds and disabled in production builds.
-They can be enabled by setting the `VITE_ENABLE_SOURCEMAP=true` environment variable.
+They can be enabled by setting the `ENABLE_SOURCEMAP=true` environment variable.

 ## Test